Atanu-P/taskmanager/readme.md

 - [Setting up MongoDB Locally](#setting-up-mongodb-locally)

 ## Introduction
 TaskManager is a Node.js application for managing tasks.
-This README will guide you through the process of installing Node.js, setting up the server, configuring the environment variables, running the project in your browser, and setting up MongoDB locally.
+This webapp built with Expressjs, Mongoose(MongoDB), Bootstrap 5.
+This README will guide you through the process of installing Node.js, setting up the Node.js server, configuring the environment variables, and setting up MongoDB locally, running the project in your browser.

+> **⚠️ Disclaimer:**
+>
+> This project is created solely for **Academic purposes** and is intended for **learning and demonstration** only.
+> It is **not designed or authorized for commercial use**.

 ## Installation